srujank1995/3-Tier-Architecture/README.md

 * Terraform destroy

 ## Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or fixes.
+Please open an issue or submit a pull request for improvements or fixes.

 # Hit the Star! ⭐